clemenssielaff/notf/pynotf/pynotf/logic.md

 ## Circuit
 - [X] Keeps a thread-safe queue of Events to perform in order.
-- [ ] Handles one event at a time.
+- [X] Handles one event at a time.
 - [X] Keeps a list of topology changes that are delayed until the event epilogue.
 - [X] Keeps a map of weak references to named Operators that can be queried by Receivers
-- [X] Stores a simple list of all expired Emitters so they are not deleted mid-event but cleaned up when the app is idle
+- [X] Stores a simple list of all expired Emitters so they are not deleted mid-event but cleaned up when the app is idle.

+## Operator
+- [X] Derives from Emitter and Receiver.
+- [X] Has a public, nested Subclass `Operation` with a virtual destructor and call function.
+- [X] Constructor takes an instance of Operation by r-value.
+- [X] Can only be created by Receivers.
+- [X] The Operation call signature takes a Value as only argument while returning an Optional[Value]>.
+- [X] Before the returned Value is accepted, its schema is checked against the Emitter's output schema.

 ## EventLoop
 - [ ] Stores an optional function pointer with no arguments, no return value that is called after the Circuit has performed post-event cleanup.

-## Operator
-- [ ] Derives from Emitter and Receiver.
-- [ ] Has a public, nested Subclass `Operation` with a virtual destructor and call function.
-- [ ] Constructor takes the input value type, an output value type and an instance of Operation by r-value.
-- [ ] Can only be created by Receivers.
-- [ ] The Operation call signature takes a Signal as only argument while returning a variant of <Value, Complete, Exception>.
-- [ ] The entries in the returned variant trigger the three corresponding Emitter methods.
-- [ ] Before the returned Value is accepted, its schema is checked against the Emitter's output schema.

 ## Node